Best Times to Visit Helsinki, Finland

 Helsinki Cathedral's Silent Symphony

 culturalWitness the Helsinki Cathedral bathed in the soft glow of the setting sun.
-Find a quiet spot on the Senate Square, and let the grandeur of the cathedral wash over you as the city sounds fade.
+Find a quiet spot on the Senate Square, letting the grandeur of the cathedral wash over you as the city sounds fade.
 This is particularly magical during the long summer evenings.

 Best time: June-August